CPOMUCL/GPSat/README.md

 # PyOptimalInterpolation

 ## TODO (UPDATE THESE!):
+- [ ] Update this README.md file, point to examples
 - [ ] Separate out OI on individual grid from the full class
-- [ ] Create a class "gridOI" that does the data selection, train hyperparameters/variational parameters over gridpoints, post-process hyperparameters and predict
-- [ ] Adding the other functionalities
 - [ ] Allowable output types.
 How to save and load hyperparameters/variational parameters (individual?).
 Best database?
 - [ ] Examples: sea ice, ocean elevation, simulated data
-- [ ] Unit testing (pytests).
+- [ ] Complete unit testing (pytests).
 - [ ] Specify which gpytorch version should be used.

+# Environment setup

+Because of the use of `cartopy` (for plotting) which is installed via conda it is recommended to use a conda environment

+`conda create --name pysat_env python=3.9`

+Python=3.9 is specified as that is the version the code base was originally developed with.

 # Install requirements with